mauropalsgraaf/fpscala-workshop/workshop.md

 9. 21
 ```

 As you can see, when we apply the substitution model on a tail recursive function, the function is rewritten instead of expanded every recursive call.
 We accumulate the state in the recursive function.
 We can say that in terms of loop, loop(Cons(6, Nil)), 15) === loop(Nil, 21).
-These are steps 7 and 8 from the evaluation of the substitution model.
+These are steps 7 and 8 from the evaluation with the substitution model.

 ## Hands-on

-## Abstracting over the pattern (head- and tail recursion)

-Before you continue reading, do you see how we can abstract over these kinds of functions?
-Hint 1: What is the similarity between the product and sum functions written earlier?
+Rewrite some of the functions written earlier to work on larger number of items by using tail-recursion.
+It's up to you how much you want to rewrite.

+## Folding

-Let's take another look at the implementations:
+Take a look at the following functions
 ```
 def sum(list: List[Int]): Int = list match {
   case Nil => 0